 – seterra: engaging quizzes about geography that can be used in the class as great support for your lessons.

-G) education to a safe use of technology
+G) Education to a safe use of technology

-Some of them use technology to teach how to use technology, to adults, teachers and students, inside of the school as well as outside.
+Some of them use technology to teach how to use technology, to adults, teachers, and students, inside of the school as well as outside.

-These corporations with their web sites are promoters of good practices towards the use of technology, covering important topics like safety, privacy, social media, online content sharing and cyber-bullying
+These corporations with their websites are promoters of good practices towards the use of technology, covering important topics like safety, privacy, social media, online content sharing, and cyber-bullying

-– commonsensemedia: this web site is very rich in resources for teachers, parents and students to learn about how to use technology in a good way.
+– commonsensemedia: this website is very rich in resources for teachers, parents, and students to learn about how to use technology in a good way.

-H) new frontiers (ER)
+H) New frontiers (ER)

 The so-called ER (Extended Reality) is an umbrella term in which we find AR (augmented reality) and VR (virtual reality).
-Both are a useful instruments to help students in their learning.
+Both are useful instruments to help students in their learning.

 At this link, you can discover more about our “Digital Game-Based Learning & Augmented Reality for Schools” course.

 Science fiction or reality?
-Maybe the schools of the future will be full of students wearing special lenses and goggles with sensors which will guide avatars into simulated worlds where they can experience virtual realities and learn more effectively and safely.
+Maybe the schools of the future will be full of students wearing special lenses and goggles with sensors that will guide avatars into simulated worlds where they can experience virtual realities and learn more effectively and safely.